NNTin/d-cogs/README.md

 ---

-## Synced Cogs Notice
+## Credits

-This repository mirrors cogs that were authored elsewhere. **Please install them directly from their source repositories instead of from this mirror**.
+This repository mirrors a cog that were authored elsewhere. **Please install directly from the source repository instead of from this mirror**.

 - `hotreload` — sourced from [`cswimr/SeaCogs`](https://c.csw.im/cswimr/SeaCogs) (branch `main`).

-These copies are synced for convenience and are not my creations.
-Please support and credit the original authors when using their cogs.
+The copy is synced for convenience and is not my creation.

-- `assistant` — sourced from [`vertyco/vrt-cogs`](https://github.com/vertyco/vrt-cogs) (branch `main`).
+- `assistant` — was sourced from [`vertyco/vrt-cogs`](https://github.com/vertyco/vrt-cogs) (branch `main`).

-Used to be mirroed but is replaced by the cogs `langcore`, `ollama` and `qdrant`.
+Used to be mirrored but is replaced by the cogs `langcore`, `ollama`, `openrouter` and `qdrant` + the python module `cogchain` + various extension cogs like `mermaid` and `spoilarr`.
+Inspiration has been drawn from `assistant` but I was too restricted so I had to re-invent the wheel.

+- `modreload` — a copy of `hotreload`, `mod` stands for python module.
+Instead of reloading a cog, it'll perform a pip install.
+Used for the development of the `cogchain` python module.
+Created with 1 prompt, see implementation plan (`modreload/IMPLEMENTATION_PLAN.md`).

-Huge thanks to [cswimr](https://c.csw.im/cswimr) and [vertyco](https://github.com/vertyco) for allowing me to mirror their work!
+Huge thanks to [cswimr](https://c.csw.im/cswimr) and [vertyco](https://github.com/vertyco).